How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 It’s a lot to consider, huh?
 Don’t worry, it’s daunting to everyone at first.
 You’ll get through it.

 If you’re more of a do-it-yourself type of person, you can gauge how much it will cost to start your glamping business the old-fashioned way.
-Think of your ideal glamping site and start call contractors to get quotes for each of the inputs above.
+Think of your ideal glamping site and start calling contractors to get quotes for each of the inputs above.
 After adding it all up, you won’t be right to the nearest cent, but you’ll gain a rough idea of how much you’ll need to build your glamping site.

 Glamping Profitability - How Much Money Can You Make From Operating a Glamping Business In North America?